bkyuksel/bkyuksel/README.md

 - 👋 Hi, I’m @bkyuksel
-- 🌱 I’m currently learning Javascript, PHP
+- 🌱 IT System Administrator
-- 💞️ I’m looking to collaborate on Frontend Development
 - 📫 How to reach me www.bkyuksel.com.tr

 <!---